 How much does cyber insurance cost?

 The cost of a policy will vary based on several factors, including the type and amount of data you process, as well as the size of your business, the industry, and your cyber risk.

 The specifics of what’s covered vary by provider.
 However, when buying a policy, you can often customize it by adding riders to cover additional concerns.
 Any riders you add will affect the total cost of your policy.

-However, it’s important to note that the monetary costs of a data breach or cyber attack are only one piece of a bigger picture.
+However, it’s important to note that the monetary costs of a data breach or cyber attack are only one piece of the bigger picture.
 Damage to your reputation can have untold costs down the road, but no insurance plan can cover that.